Blog

 An IP rating is expressed as IPXX, where:

-• The first digit (0–6) indicates protection against solids (dust, particles).
+• The first digit (0–6): Protection against solids (dust, debris, particles)

-• The second digit (0–9) indicates protection against liquids (water, moisture).
+• The second digit (0–9): Protection against liquids (moisture, rain, jets, immersion)

 Examples:

-• IP68: Fully dustproof and resistant to continuous immersion in water — perfect for underwater or helipad lighting.
+• IP68: Fully dustproof and resistant to continuous water immersion — suitable for underwater, landscape, or helipad lighting

 3. Understanding IK Ratings